Deleting or removing something from the Internet requires different strategies depending on the type of information you want to remove.

 Utilize social media

-If your online reputation is in dire need of professional help, hiring a business that employs trained specialists to either suppress or remove unwanted articles and content, could be the answer.
+If your online reputation needs professional help, hiring a business that specializes in suppressing and removing unwanted articles and content online could be the answer.

 Taking something off the internet or Google search results can be a large task for just one person.
 However, hiring a suppression and removal professional can ease the headache of taking control of your online reputation.